Windoooors/Purimai/README.md

 # Purimai

 #### Introduction
-A maimai simulator dedicated to recreate the old time glory of maimai FiNALE, supporting 2simai.
+A maimai simulator dedicated to recreating the old time glory of maimai FiNALE, supporting 2simai.